tnlin/uber-analysis/README.md

 #Uber-analysis

+* Environment: python3

+* Library used: request,BeautifulSoup, following the command to install:
+> pip3 install request BeautifulSoup4

 Warning: This is a fun project with very dirty code(actually, this repo is espicially open for my friend)

 feel free to give any comment,PR